logicalclocks/logicalclocks.github.io/docs/setup_installation/on_prem/using_self_managed_kafka.md

 # Using self-managed Kafka

 Hopsworks uses Kafka for streaming applications and ingesting data.
 The users have the opportunity to operate Hopsworks-managed Kafka or integrate their own Kafka service.

 ## Bringing your own Kafka

-By default, Hopsworks comes with Kafka cluster, but it is possible to use your own.
+By default, Hopsworks comes with a Kafka cluster, but it is possible to use your own.
+For this, the cluster configuration ‘enable_bring_your_own_kafka’ value has to be set to ‘true’.
-For that changes have to be made both to the Hopsworks Online Feature Store service (OnlineFS) and each project.
+Furthermore, additional changes must be made to the Hopsworks Online Feature Store service (OnlineFS) and each project.

 ### Online Feature Store service configuration